Top chef says there are two meals best avoided in a restaurant

 If you're one of those people who finds it impossible to choose what you want from the menu (that's me), then the below guidelines will come in very useful.

 They might surprise you for some of these dishes are very popular and often ordered when treating yourself to a fancy restaurant dinner.

 In a bid to find out what dishes are best avoided, INSIDER spoke to several top chefs and discovered which foods can leave you disappointed.

-James Briscione is Director of Culinary Research at the Institute of Culinary Education and it's safe to say that he knows his stuff when it comes to the food industry.
+James Briscione, professional chef and Director of Culinary Research at the Institute of Culinary Education and it's safe to say that he knows his stuff when it comes to the food industry.

 He has two specific meat-related recommendations and the first is to avoid "well-done" meat.

 Apparently, those in charge of the kitchen don't enjoy adhering to well-done requests unless of course, someone requires that their meat is made that way.